philips-software/terraform-aws-account-setup/examples/strict-password/README.md

-# Example of Account setup module

-Only strict password policy.
+# strict password
+Example shows how to use the module to configure only the password rules.
+- enabled password policies
+- disabled MFA
+- disabled admin group

 ## Prerequisites for running the example
 Terraform is managed via the tool `tfenv`.
 Ensure you have installed [tfenv](https://github.com/kamatama41/tfenv).
 And install via tfenv the required terraform version as listed in `.terraform-version`